kynesyslabs/demos_docs/src/sdk/demoswork.md

 The operation class indexes the steps and operations it contains in the `steps` and `operations` fields.
 The `operationScript` field is specific to the operation type and is copied into the main script when the operation is added to the work instance.

-{% hint style="info" %}
+> **Info**
-The `addWork` method is used to add steps and operations to the operation (where applicable).
+> The `addWork` method is used to add steps and operations to the operation (where applicable).
 If the work passed is an operation, its steps and operations are copied into the current operation.
-{% endhint %}

 ### Conditional Operation